-A new documentary, aptly titled Tree Man and being screened at the Manhattan JCC tonight, follows the story of François, who for five weeks each year leaves his wife and small children in Quebec to live in a van on the Upper West Side.
+A documentary, aptly titled Tree Man, follows the story of François, who for five weeks each year leaves his wife and small children in Quebec to live in a van on the Upper West Side.

 The film's director, Jon Reiner, tells the New York Times that he wanted to explore the temporary work subculture that takes over the city every year, one that in a way highlights the neighborhood-iness of the city.
 (Everyone has a preferred vendor, it seems; Francois, in fact, happens to have been our editor's "tree man" for years.)